 Real estate follows the same lead: it creates returns by rising in value (appreciation) and creating an income stream (cash flow).

-We’ve already established that if the house meets the One Percent Rule, the net operating income will be approximately 6 percent.
-And we also know, historically, that real estate typically rises at the level of inflation, around 3 percent.
+We’ve established that if the house meets the One Percent Rule, the net operating income will be approximately 6 percent.
+We also know, historically, that real estate typically rises at the level of inflation, around 3 percent.

 - If we generate 6 percent returns via cash flow,

 - And we create 3 percent returns via appreciation,